syncfusion-content/xamarin-docs/Xamarin/SfPicker/datatemplateselector.md

 ---
 layout: post
-title: DataTemplateSlector support for Xamarin.Forms SfPicker
+title: DataTemplateSelector of Syncfusion Xamarin.Forms SfPicker
 description: How to use a DataTemplateSelctor  for Xamarin.Forms SfPicker
 platform: Xamarin
 control: Picker